 Lag is a slow response from a computer.
-It can be used to describe any computer that is responding slower than expected.
-However, the term is most commonly used in online gaming.
+It can describe any device that responds slower than expected, though it is most often used in online gaming.

-In an ideal world, all online gamers would have fast computers and fast Internet connections.
-The reality, however, is that players have a variety of computer systems and significantly different Internet connection speeds.
-Therefore, video game developers must account for lag in multiplayer games.
-The preferred method is to make sure lag only affects the individual with the slow computer or Internet connection.
-This prevents players with high-quality gaming setups from being negatively affected by users with slow systems.
+In an ideal world, all online gamers would have fast computers and Internet connections.
+In reality, players have a wide range of computer systems and Internet connection speeds.
+Therefore, game developers must account for lag in multiplayer games.
+One method is to use a central game server that makes sure one player's lag only affects the individual with the slow computer or Internet connection.
+It prevents players with high-quality gaming setups from being negatively affected by users with slow systems.

-In some cases, a player with a high amount of lag will be booted from a multiplayer game.
+In some cases, a player with a high lag will be booted from a multiplayer game.
 For example, in StarCraft 2, if a player's system is not responding, a message will appear on the player's screen that says, "Waiting for Server."
 Other players in the game will see a message that says "Waiting for player: [player name]."
-If the lag is too high, the player will eventually be booted from the game.
+If the lag is too high, the server will eventually boot the lagging player from the game.

 NOTE: "Lag" can also be used as a verb.
 For example, a player that is "lagging" may be slowing down the game.